-The Low Pay Commission (LPC) is an independent body that advises the government about the National Minimum Wage.
+The Low Pay Commission (LPC) is an independent body that advises the government about the National Living Wage and the National Minimum Wage.

-We submit a report to the government each February making recommendations on the future level of the minimum wage, and related matters.
+We submit a report to the government each October making recommendations on the future level of the National Living Wage and National Minimum Wage rates, and related matters.

 Who we are

 There are 9 Low Pay Commissioners drawn from a range of employee, employer and academic backgrounds:

 - David Norgrove (chairman)

 - Professor Richard Dickens